skylark-integration/skylark-jqueryui-effects/README.md

-# skylark-utils-effects
+# skylark-domx-effects
 The skylark effect utility library

 <!--version-->
-[skylark-utils-effects](https://github.com/skylarkutils/skylark-utils-effects/) is a effect utility library  for html5 application development using skylark.
+[skylark-domx-effects](https://github.com/skylar-domx/skylark-domx-effects/) is a effect utility library  for html5 application development using skylark.

 ## What's included
 The effects contained in the library are listed  as follows: